 Why did we like it so much?
 Well, it was cheap and durable.
 How durable?
 Well, like other utilitarian vehicles, the L300 actually used beefy leaf springs for its rear suspension.
 It also had very robust fabric seats, it’s interior was almost entirely made out of hard plastics, and it used the ultrasimple 4G-series Mitsubishi inline-4 diesel engine, and the 4D-series gasoline engines.

 Now, these engines were tough but simple machines.
 Both only had a single-overhead-cam, and they made less than 100 horsepower.
-Sure, it meant that the Mitsubishi L300 was slow, but both engines made the van relatively economical and very easy to fix.
+Sure, it meant that the Mitsubishi L300 currently available for sale was slow, but both engines made the van relatively economical and very easy to fix.

 Even its exterior design was as simple as it gets.
 It primarily used metal for its body panels so it had no crumple zones, and it came in a boxy configuration which was the norm for car models in the 1990s.
 Did it look bad?
 Not really, as it had this charm to it that could be likened to how the old Tomb Raider games’ conical chested Lara Croft was considered “hot” back in the 1990s.